nfroidure/CapsKiller/README.md

 # Welcome on CapsKiller sources : Caps remover for Thunderbird

 ## About CapsKiller
-CapsKiller is a simple Thunderbird extension that removes overused caps from you incoming mails.
+CapsKiller is a simple Thunderbird extension that replaces overused caps by normal letters from your incoming mails.

-To get CapsKiller for production go there https://addons.mozilla.org/fr/thunderbird/addon/caps-killer/.
+To get CapsKiller for production go there https://addons.mozilla.org/en-US/thunderbird/addon/caps-killer/.
 For the development version, follow the above quick start guide.

 ## About CapsKiller technologies
 CapsKiller is a Thunderbird addon.
-It use XUL and Javascript.
+It uses XUL and Javascript.
 You can get more information on the Mozilla Developer Center (https://developper.mozilla.org).

 ## Quick start